 Excess facilities.
 Excess facilities restructuring charges take into account the fair value of lease obligations of the abandoned space, including the potential for sublease income.
 Estimating the amount of sublease income requires management to make estimates for the space that will be rented, the rate per square foot that might be received and the vacancy period of each property.
 These estimates could differ materially from actual amounts due to changes in the real estate markets in which the properties are located, such as the supply of office space and prevailing lease rates.
-Changing market conditions by location and considerable work with third-party leasing companies requires VeriSign to periodically review each lease and change its estimates on a prospective basis, as necessary.
+Changing market conditions by geographic location and considerable work with third-party leasing companies requires VeriSign to periodically review each lease and, as necessary, change its estimates on a prospective basis.
 VeriSign recorded charges and adjustments for excess facilities that were either abandoned or downsized relating to lease terminations and non-cancelable lease costs.
-During the three months ended March 31, 2005, VeriSign recorded approximately \$200 thousand of charges related to excess facilities.
+During the three and six months ended June 30, 2005, VeriSign recorded approximately \$0.1 million and \$0.3 million, respectively of charges related to excess facilities.